jeremyletang/web_dispatcher/README.md

 }

 fn main() {
-    // Create a fill the webparams
+    // Create and fill the webparams
     let mut params = HashMap::new();
     params.insert("name".to_owned(), "Paul".to_owned());

-    // Create the web_dispatcher initialized with routes let mut dispatcher = Dispatcher::<~str>::new(routes!());
+    // Create the web_dispatcher and initialize it with routes let mut dispatcher = Dispatcher::<~str>::new(routes!());

     // Dispatch and store the result